AlanParr/NPrice/readme.md

 This is a very simple domain model around the concepts of pricing to add some type safety and simple conversions between different types of prices.

-## To Do
-* Better (and more tested) rounding to handle penny-rounding issues.
-* Add more implicit/explicit conversions to make integrating in to an existing code-base easier.
-* ~~Support creating tax rate from % (20.00)~~

 ## Usage

 Create a tax rate: